-Figure 5.10.1 Police headquarters Parramatta.
-Here public art is incorporated into the building façade/sunscreens.
-The art work is based on forensic science and DNA graphs
+Figure 5.10.1 The Pool by Jen Lewin Des Moines (interactive lighting/artwork installed in the pavement)

+Figure 5.10.2 Walking Men (pictograms from across the world) part of City of Sydney's Art and About public art program.
+The images were incorporated into banners

 - a.
-Art must be included in all new development with more than 10,000m2 new floor space in the amount of 0.1% of the construction cost of the works capped at \$1,500,000. - b.
-Art must be located within the site so as to be publicly accessible i.e. viewed or experienced from publicly accessible places.
+Public art must be included in all new development with more than 10,000m new floor space in the amount of 0.1% of the construction cost of the works capped at \$1,500,000. - b.
+Public art must be located within the site so as to be publicly viewed or experienced.
 Note: This may be within ground floor building foyers, on the building façade or within the front setback.
-Public art may also be funded by the developer and located within public parks or the public domain (e.g. banners on the light poles within the road reservation, purpose designed street furniture etc)
+Public art may also be funded by the developer and located within public parks or the public domain (e.g. banners on the light poles within the road reservation, purpose designed street furniture etc) - c.

-- c.
 A site specific Arts Plan is to be submitted together with the development application.
 The Arts Plan will include: - i.
 Arts project description and statement of artistic intent. - ii.
 Thematic framework for the artwork.
-Suggested themes arising from the history of the Macquarie Park Corridor are: - Innovation and / or technology - Transport (train, bus, car) and people movement - History of Macquarie Park Corridor e.g. market gardening - Future of Macquarie Park - Natural environment e.g. water

-Note: Four creeks traversed the Macquarie Park Corridor.
-These were Industrial Creek, Porters Creek, Shrimptons Creek and University Creek.
-For the most part they have been piped and are not now visible.

-- iii.
-Concept drawing and descriptions of proposed art works including: - Proposed location - Whether or not the artwork is integrated into the building design, landscape or other site features (including the building façade, paving, lighting design, outdoor seating, play equipment and the like) - Proposed use of materials with particular information to be provided on robustness, durability, and low maintenance - iv.
+Suggested themes arising from the history of the Macquarie Park Corridor are: - Innovation and / or technology - Transport (train, bus, car) and people movement - History of Macquarie Park Corridor e.g. market gardening - Future of Macquarie Park - Natural environment e.g. water Note: four creeks traversed the Macquarie Park Corridor.
+These were Industrial Creek, Porters Creek, Shrimpton's Creek and University Creek.
+For the most part they have been piped and are not now visible. - iii.
+Concept drawing and descriptions of proposed public art works including: - Proposed location - Whether or not the artwork is integrated into the building design, landscape or other site features (including the building façade, paving, lighting design, outdoor seating, play equipment and the like.) - Proposed use of materials with particular information to be provided on robustness, durability, and low maintenance - iv.
 Implementation (detailing at what stage the artwork will be implemented etc) - v.
 Preliminary construction details with particular emphasis on public safety considerations.